changeworld/azure-docs.ja-jp/articles/store-sendgrid-php-how-to-send-email.md

      */
      $text = <<<EOM
      Hello -name-,
-     Thank you for your interest in our products.
-We have set up an appointment to call you at -time- EST to discuss your needs in more detail.
+     Thank you for your interest in our products.We have set up an appointment to call you at -time- EST to discuss your needs in more detail.
      Regards,
      Fred
      EOM;